 About

-Tristan Mace is the Co-Founder & CEO of Transplants.org, a 501(c)(3) nonprofit dedicated to improving access and outcomes for organ and stem cell transplant patients, donors, and families through education, support, research, and advocacy.
+Tristan Mace is the Co-Founder & CEO of Transplants.org, a 501(c)(3) nonprofit using technology to improve access and outcomes for organ and stem cell transplant patients.

-He founded the nonprofit after surviving fulminant quadruple organ failure quadruple organ failure in 2021, which led to his emergency heart transplant just 48 hours later.
-When he awoke a week later, he learned of the life-saving transplant and that his lung failure caused two strokes and five years of permanent memory loss.
+He founded the nonprofit after surviving fulminant quadruple organ failure in 2021, which led to an emergency heart transplant just 48 hours later.
+When he awoke from a coma, he learned of the life-saving transplant and that his lung failure caused two strokes and five years of permanent memory loss.

 Tristan has served on the Council of Experts for the U.S. State Department at the Global Entrepreneurship Summit hosted by President Obama, the Council of Judges for National Geographic’s World Legacy Awards, and several Host Committees at United Nations’ Summits.
 He has also lectured at The University of Texas at Austin, Princeton University, New York University, and other universities.